 Partial differential equations (PDEs) are fundamentally important in scientific computing.
 They play a crucial role in describing and understanding physical phenomena across a range of scales and scientific disciplines, including seismology~\cite{li2022research}, fluid dynamics~\cite{zawawi2018review}, financial mathematics~\cite{campolieti2018financial}, chemistry~\cite{pople1999nobel} and quantum mechanics~\cite{mcardle2020quantum}.

 In this article we focus on the wave equation, whose solutions span fluid dynamics~\cite{durran2013numerical, alquran2012solitary}, electromagnetism~\cite{becherrawy2013electromagnetism, chew2022integral} and quantum chemistry~\cite{broglie1924xxxv,schrodinger2003collected, pople1999nobel}.
 In particular, the wave equation is paramount to the energy industry for the exploration for hydrocarbons, discovery of shallow depth hazards and monitoring sequestered \ce{CO2}.
 This hyperbolic PDE governs the time evolution of a pressure front propagating through a medium whose properties are defined by its acoustic velocity and is the primary compute kernel for a range of applications in seismic imaging~\cite{virieux2009fwi, virieux2017introduction}.
-Indeed, the modelling of wave propagation is one of the largest consumers of high-performance computing resources worldwide~\cite{brandsberg2017high}.
+Indeed, the modeling of wave propagation is a large consumer of high-performance computing resources worldwide~\cite{brandsberg2017high}.
 For this reason, algorithms to simulate the wave equation make excellent benchmarks for evaluating new classical computing architectures based on CPUs and GPUs, as well as emergent technologies such as quantum computing.

 For the purpose of velocity model building in seismic imaging, the wave equation is cast as a PDE within an optimization problem that compares simulated seismic traces to experimental measurements after injection of a source wave.
-In this method, known as full-waveform inversion~\cite{virieux2009fwi, virieux2017introduction}, a trial subsurface model is constructed and the optimal subsurface model parameters are found \textit{via} gradient-based methods that convolve the forward and backward wavefield travelling through the trial subsurface.
-Due to its outsized reliance on the acoustic wave equation, full-waveform inversion is fundamentally limited by the computational expense of modelling wave propagation through the subsurface.
+In this method, known as full-waveform inversion~\cite{virieux2009fwi, virieux2017introduction}, a trial subsurface model is constructed and the optimal subsurface model parameters are found via gradient-based methods that convolve the forward and backward wavefield traveling through the trial subsurface.
+Due to its outsized reliance on the acoustic wave equation, full-waveform inversion is fundamentally limited by the computational expense of modeling wave propagation through the subsurface.

-While many formulations of the wave equation exist, the simplest form is the isotropic acoustic wave equation:
+While many formulations of the wave equation exist, the simplest form is the isotropic acoustic wave equation

 where $\boldsymbol{u}$ is the acoustic wavefield, $c$ is the velocity of the wavefield through a medium that is independent of direction and $\Delta$ represents the Laplacian, a second-order differential operator.